fabilab/cell_atlas_approximations_disease_API/docs/source/js/index.rst

 **Returns**:

-A promise that resolves to an object containing the fraction detected data.
+A promise that resolves to a list (array) of objects, where each object represents the fraction of cells expressing the queried genes for a specific cell type, tissue, and disease condition, with each gene’s fraction as a key-value pair.

 dotplot
 +++++++